Identify The Structures Of The Eye In The Figure.

 Retina: The Sensory Layer

 The retina is a light-sensitive layer of tissue lining the inner surface of the eye.
+In real terms, these signals are then transmitted to the brain via the optic nerve.
 It contains specialized cells called photoreceptors that convert light into electrical signals.
-These signals are then transmitted to the brain via the optic nerve.
 The retina can be divided into several layers, each with a specific function.

 • Function: Converts light into electrical signals.